 1. Email gateway

 When an email first comes into the company, it should be inspected by an email gateway.
 Traditional email security may only provide basic email filtering and protection.
-Look to use the latest threat defenses like AI, ML, and behavioral analysis within a single dashboard to reduce manual tasks for overstretched security teams.
+Look to use the latest threat defences like AI, ML, and behavioural analysis within a single dashboard to reduce manual tasks for overstretched security teams.
 Capabilities like authorship analysis compares a suspected impersonation to an AI model of a high-profile user’s writing style.
 This establishes a baseline to flag anomalies for security teams to further investigate.

 2. Cloud app security

 Cloud Application Security Broker (CASB) technology ensures that if an email does make it into the inbox and is later deemed malicious with new intelligence or by performing more analysis on the links/attachments contained, it can be extracted from mailboxes.
 The right CASB solution will be able to scan emails between peers to prevent compromised accounts from sending phishing messaging to other employees.

 Simply deploying an Acceptable Use Policy (AUP) is too restrictive and will impact productivity.
 You also run the risk of employees finding creative ways around it to get work done, which creates more security risk by unknowingly expanding the attack surface.
 Embedding notifications at the top of emails that flag the source as external help employees look at it with a more sceptical eye.

 Run phishing simulations to test employee awareness and vigilance.
 Some cybersecurity vendors will offer security awareness products with their email security solution.
 Trend Micro™ Phish Insight offers customisable training programs to educate users on the most prevalent and recent threats.
 You can put their knowledge to the test by running automated and realistic simulations using templates extracted from real phishing scams.